jwfwessels/react-progress-spinner/README.md

 ### **animate** _[optional, default = false]: boolean_
-Optional boolean argument that informs the underlying component whether it should animate AKA spin. if set to `true` the whole svg will spin clockwise at 1 revelution every 2 seconds.
+Optional boolean argument that informs the underlying component whether it should animate AKA spin. if set to `true` the whole svg will spin clockwise at 1 revolution every 2 seconds.

-_note:_ This value can be updated in realtime which has the effect of pausing the anmiation.
+_note:_ This value can be updated in real time which has the effect of pausing the animation.

 ### **radius** _[optional, default = 80]: 80 =< Number_
-As a first attempt at making the compoent more re-usable Ive made it possible to set its radius programatically.
-This will configure the SVG's width, height, viewBox, aswell as the circles radius and centerpoint.
+As a first attempt at making the component more re-usable Ive made it possible to set its radius programmatically.
+This will configure the SVG's width, height, viewBox, as well as the circles radius and center point.
 Sizes less than 80 will not work at this time.

 ## Resources: